Ruslando/ruslan-homepage/index.md

-      I am currently studying international media and computer science (Internationale Medieninformatik) at the HTW Berlin (Hochschule für Technik und Wirtschaft), which has a slight focus on digital media like audio, video, images, web-design and 3D design.
+      I am currently studying international media and computer science (Internationale Medieninformatik) at the HTW Berlin (Hochschule für Technik und Wirtschaft).

-      I am generally interested in any develepmonts in the field of computer science, more specifically in (low-level) computer graphics (and a little bit of shader programming) and most recently have been really enganged in developments in machine learning / deep learning, specifically network architectures and optimization techniques in deep learning applications.
+      I am generally interested in any develepments in the field of computer science but more specifically in (low-level) computer graphics (and a little bit of shader programming).

+      More recently I have been really enganged in developments in machine learning / deep learning, specifically network architectures and optimization techniques in deep learning applications.

       #### *Academic*